publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch35A/schV/m__us_usc_t7_s1471d.md

     (c) __Payments or reimbursements through issuance of negotiable certificates__

-        In providing assistance under paragraph (2) or (4) of subsection (a) of this section, the Secretary may make in-kind payments or reimbursements through the issuance of negotiable certificates that the Commodity Credit Corporation shall exchange for a commodity in accordance with rules prescribed by the Secretary.
+        In providing assistance under paragraph (2) or (4) of subsection (a), the Secretary may make in-kind payments or reimbursements through the issuance of negotiable certificates that the Commodity Credit Corporation shall exchange for a commodity in accordance with rules prescribed by the Secretary.

     (d) __Approved application prerequisite to benefits__